A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Introduction

-Study samples are currently sequenced using two main approaches: amplicon sequencing and random shotgun sequencing.
-The former technique amplifies the highly variable regions of the 16S rRNA gene \cite{Kembel_16S2012}.
-Shotgun metagenomic sequencing covers all genetic variation in the DNA compared to the specific regions targeted by amplicon sequencing.
-Consequently, shotgun sequencing achieves better species-level resolution and ability to detect novel viruses \cite{BIBBY2013275,Relman2013}, but requires much larger volumes \cite{Sharpton_2014}.
-We refer the reader to \cite{Bharti2019, Xia2018_ch1} for a comprehensive overview, along with the pros and cons, of different microbiome sequencing technologies.
-In general, raw microbiome sequence data are analyzed using a bioinformatics pipeline followed by taxonomic profile generation \cite{Samuel_2021,Bharti2019}, which maps sequences to known reference databases to obtain a high-dimensional vector of counts for each sample \cite{Schloss2011}.
-Each vector element corresponds to a \textit{taxon}, a generic term referring to any profiled set of microbiome features, e.g., operational taxonomic units (OTUs), amplicon sequence variants (ASVs), and metagenomic species.
-Finally, the data are arranged in an \textit{abundance table}, or matrix of microbiome counts, with each cell consisting of the abundance of a taxon (column) in a sample (row).
+Microbiome samples are sequenced using one of two processes: amplicon sequencing and random shotgun sequencing.
+Shotgun sequencing is restricted to highly variable regions of the 16S rRNA gene \citep{Kembel_16S2012}, whereas amplicon sequencing assesses genome-wide genetic variation.
+Shotgun sequencing has better species-level resolution and ability to detect novel viruses than amplicon sequencing \citep{BIBBY2013275,Relman2013}, but requires considerably larger volumes \citep{Sharpton_2014}.
+We refer the reader to \cite{Bharti2019} for a detailed review of sequencing technologies and bioinformatics pipelines for analyzing raw microbiome data \citep{Xia2018_ch1}.
+Subsequently, taxonomic profile generation \citep{Samuel_2021,Bharti2019} maps the microbiome sequences to known reference databases and produces a high-dimensional vector of abundance counts for each sample \citep{Schloss2011}.
+Each element of this vector corresponds to a taxon.
+The abundance counts of the samples are arranged in a matrix called the \textit{abundance table}; each element represents the measured abundance for a taxon (column) in a sample (row).
+The number of taxa far exceeds the number of samples, resulting in a ``short and wide'' abundance table.